Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use this tool: 'when the user asks about deadlines, what's due, upcoming work, or what they need to do this week.'
-This provides clear context and distinguishes it from other tools that might fetch specific course content or grades.
+The description explicitly instructs to use this tool when the user asks about deadlines, what's due, upcoming work, or what's needed this week.
+This provides clear context, though it lacks mention of when not to use it or alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.